hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

-# 4. Changing skills, more creators ("This will kill jobs for artists")
+# 4. Shifting employment ("This will kill jobs for artists")

 **Note: I am continuing to edit this section, it's not done.
 It's a tricky topic.**

-On the other hand, the effect of technology on jobs is more nuanced and difficult, and a broad topic in general.
-Famously, [the Luddites](https://en.wikipedia.org/wiki/Luddite) were textile workers that [sabotaged](https://en.wikipedia.org/wiki/Sabotage#Etymology) new machines that replaced their jobs.
+On the other hand, the effect of technology on jobs is more nuanced and difficult, and a broad topic in general (not just in the context of art).
+We get the term ["Luddite" from texture workers](https://en.wikipedia.org/wiki/Luddite) that sabotaged new machines that replaced their jobs.
+(We also get the word [sabotage](https://en.wikipedia.org/wiki/Sabotage#Etymology) from a similar source.)

 New technologies do not eliminate the need for artists, but they transform the nature of the artistic process, and the kind of work.
 The topic of how new technology affects jobs is an old one, widely studied by economists beyond just the discussion of art.

 The effects are different for artistic media and distribution media.
 Both the electronic synthesizer and music recording technology were predicted to kill art, and both did transform art, but in very different ways.
 In this essay I'm mostly talking about new artistic tools, but I'll come back to distribution media in the next section.

+**Photography**

-**Photography** did replace the need for portrait painters; most of them had to learn the new technology, as portrait studios replaced the inferior silhouette techniques and the more difficult and expensive portraiture.
+Photography did replace the need for portrait painters; most of them had to learn the new technology, as portrait studios replaced the inferior silhouette techniques and the more difficult and expensive portraiture.
 Photography replaced practical drafting skills for architecture and record-keeping, and displaced the veduta painters that sold who postcards to travelers in Italy.

-But, far more people can use photography to communicate today and make different kinds of art than could paint.
+We have fewer painters today, but many many more people making pictures in one way or another, and many more people making pictorial art.

+**Cinema**

-**Cinema**, in its early days, required big bulky cameras and lights.
+Cinema, in its early days, required big bulky cameras and lights.
 Film was developed on strips of film, and editing movies required physically cutting strips of film with scissors and taping them together; just managing all these strips of film was a lot of work.
 By the 80s, an indie filmmaker could do his own cinematography; the initial development of digital video editing replaced cutting strips of film with moving files around on a computer.
 Many of the jobs around cinematography and film editing were whittled.
 Nowadays, many of the videos we watch are made by a single person filming and editing on their phone and sharing on social media.
 Filmmaking has gone from a massive, multiperson effort to something you can do alone in your living room.
 More people are making video—and sharing them on social media—than ever before.
 Yet, big budget filmmaking and TV are still massive enterprises, huge labor-intensive productions engaging large numbers of skilled crew and technicians.
 As the technology has gotten better, the scale and breadth of filmmaking has expanded dramatically.

-**The shift from hand-drawn to computer animation** provides one example of this.
-In the 1980s, Disney animators were scared of computers, fearing that computers would replace them entirely.
-But then Pixar built an extraordinarily-successful business of making computer-animated movies—directed, written, and animated by enormously talented artists.
-The computer didn't do the animation, it was a new animation tool.

-By the early 2000s, Disney's traditional cel animation business was in bad shape.
-Together with Pixar's success, they interpreted this as signalling the death of traditional cel animation.
-They  shut down cel animation in Burbank, and laid off any traditional animators that couldn't learn computer animation.
-Once Disney bought Pixar, Pixar's leadership took over Disney animation and resurrected Disney cel animation, because they loved the traditional art form and Disney's history.
-Yet, [their first traditional animation wasn't considered successful enough](https://en.wikipedia.org/wiki/The_Princess_and_the_Frog#Impact,_debates,_and_legacy), and they gave up on traditional animation for good.
-Audiences viewed it as old-fashioned.
-Styles and tastes change, and technology is one of the driving factors.

-But now, there are opportunities for many more animators than before, because 3D computer animation makes smaller projects much more feasible, and computer animation is used throughout "live action" films.
-Avatar is basically a computer animated movie with occasional actors and sets.
-VFX industry jobs are a mess now, but this is more about the business than the technology; Walt Disney had his own labor issues in the 1940s.

-The Disney transition to computer animation is actually a lot more nuanced than that simple history.
-Disney animation faltered in the 2000s because of management dysfunction following the death of Frank Wells in a helicopter crash; most of those Disney animations were quite bad regardless of medium.
-"The Princess and The Frog" actually made a lot of money, just not the blockbuster success needed to justify its existence.
-Hand animation styles aren't actually dead; they're alive and well outside the US (using computers heavily in the process, as they had been at Disney), and Sony's fantastic Spider-Verse movies are an encouraging sign for stylistic innovation in American animation.
+**Recorded music**

-When **Recorded music was invented**, musicians were worried it would take their jobs: why go listen to live music when you can buy a record and listen to it at home?
+When music recording was invented, musicians were worried it would take their jobs: why go listen to live music when you can buy a record and listen to it at home?

 In the 1920s, [the American Federation of Musicians (AFM) union decried music recording and forbid orchestras from recording albums](https://en.wikipedia.org/wiki/American_Federation_of_Musicians#Technology_and_legislation), a move that led to the growth of recorded folk music.

-Then, in 1927, the first movie with an audio soundtrack came out, and, within a few years, 20,000 live musicians lost their jobs performing in movie theatres.
+In 1927, the first movie with an audio soundtrack came out, and, within a few years, 20,000 live musicians lost their jobs performing in movie theatres.
 The AFM launched [a campaign of newspaper advertisements against movie soundtracks](https://www.smithsonianmag.com/history/musicians-wage-war-against-evil-robots-92702721/), including some illustrations that could still be used today:

 <center>
 <figure>